 Trearddur Bay is a popular wide sandy bay backed by a sea wall and promenade located about 2 miles south of Holyhead.
 A dog ban operates on the southern half of the beach from 1st May to 30th September and beach wardens are on duty from late May to early September.

-Surf conditions here can be good on a big swell and when other beaches are blown out, and best around mid-tide.
-Make sure you know where the rocks are!
+Surf conditions here can be good around mid-tide and when other beaches are blown out.
+The rocks can be a hazard.